Natural Environment

 The unique landscape of the Kalkalpen.

 The green wilderness of the Limestone Alps has many faces: 32 types of forest dominate the natural environment.
 This includes highly endangered biotopes, such as willow, spruce-fir or grey alder swamp forests.
-However, the old beech forests, which form part of the UNESCO World Heritage site and occupy 5,250 hectares of the National Park territory, are highly unusual.
+However, the old beech forests, which form part of the UNESCO World Heritage site and occupy 5,250 hectares of the National Park territory, are highly extraordinary.

 The abundance of water in the Reichraminger Hintergebirge mountains, the mountain pasture landscapes that are home to a variety of different species and the peaks of the Sengsengebirge mountains with magnificent views add to the diverse profile of the Limestone Alps.